schoolboyqueue/ActiveLearning2110/README.md

 	* Live Timer - Each question will have a timer that all students must answer the question by.
 	* Live Results - System displays student average responses and scores after time out has expired.

-* **Student Data** — Instructors can easily view and export student lecture data.
+* **Student Data** — Instructors can view and export student lecture data.
 Students can look up their results on a lecture by lecture basis.

 Getting Started with Active Learning 2110